 Users who have visited your business’ website, but perhaps haven’t yet converted into a customer, are a prime audience for your Facebook ads.

 By creating a custom audience in Facebook of folks who have visited specific URLs, you can retarget them with your message.
-Keep in mind that you must have the Facebook Pixel on your website to create this type of audience.
+Keep in mind that you must have the Meta Pixel (more commonly known as the Facebook Pixel) on your website to create this type of audience.